 What is a Retaining Wall?

 A retaining wall is a structural feature that holds back a sloping patch of soil.
 Instead of long, natural inclines, retaining walls allow flat areas to step up to sloping areas without mixing the two.
-They are made from a variety of different materials and can range in height from a few inches to several feet.
+They are made from various materials and can range in height from a few inches to several feet.

 How Does a Retaining Wall Work?

 The pressure of soil against a wall is not inconsiderable, so a retaining wall needs to work in a sophisticated way.
-There are several parts to how a retaining wall works, and some of them are quite technical.
+There are several parts to how a retaining wall works, some of which are pretty technical.
 Basically, a retaining wall needs to be strong enough to hold back the soil that would not remain sloped if the wall was not there.

-This wedge of soil immediately behind the wall is what would give in to gravity and fall down the slope if the wall were not there.
-The rest of the soil would normally remain in place, as a natural slope.
-The one exception to this would be a natural disaster such as an earthquake, when a retaining wall might have to hold up to considerably more pressure.
+This wedge of soil immediately behind the wall would give in to gravity and fall down the slope if the wall were not there.
+The rest of the soil would generally remain in place as a natural slope.
+The one exception to this would be a natural disaster, such as an earthquake, when a retaining wall might have to hold up to considerably more pressure.

 Types of Retaining Walls